Slide

 After two days of savoring a great variety of sights, we will tour the Eastern Hills or Higashiyama area of Kyoto, then offer free time to explore Kyoto at your leisure.
 You can sample everything from quaint shops to ultramodern department stores to see the blend of tradition and progress.

-We will have the farewell dinner of our main tour in a traditional building nestled in the hills.
+We will have the farewell dinner of our main tour in one of our favorite local restaurants.

-Day 9: Farewell to Japan or Begin Himeji-Benesse-Hiroshima Extension
+Day 10: Farewell to Japan or Begin Hiroshima-Naoshima Extension

 Today, those joining just the main tour will catch flights from one of Osaka’s airports to begin the journey home.
-For those with more time, see the Extensions tab for information about our 4-night extension to Himeji Castle, the Benesse Art Site, and Hiroshima.
-Following that extension our Koyasan Extension offers one-night in a zen monastery on Koya-san, followed by a night in Osaka.
+For those with more time, see the Extensions tab for information about our 4-night extension to Hiroshima and the art island of Naoshima.
+Following that extension our Koyasan Extension offers one-night in a Zen monastery on Koyasan, followed by a night in Osaka.

 Price Includes